maiconmelo/theparallelminds/Prompt.md

 - Global
 - Not mentioned

+Compensation
-Salary
+- Salary

-List of technical keywords
+- Not mentioned

+Besides four factors, each position must have an assign list of technical keywords (names of programming languages,  tools, frameworks, technologies etc) extracted from the job description.

-Considering these definitions, evaluate the last 10 positions of the attached file and generate a XML file containing the respective Qualifications, Responsibilities and Context.
+Considering these definitions, evaluate the last 10 positions of the attached file and generate a XML file containing the respective Qualifications, Knowledge and Skills, Responsibilities and Offerings, and the list of keywords.